Intersecting chords theorem

 In Euclidean geometry, the intersecting chords theorem, or just the chord theorem, is a statement that describes a relation of the four line segments created by two intersecting chords within a circle.

 It states that the products of the lengths of the line segments on each chord are equal.

 It is Proposition 35 of Book 3 of Euclid's Elements.

-More precisely, for two chords AC and BD intersecting in a point S the following equation holds:
+For example, for two chords AC and BD intersecting at point S, the following equation holds: